MarvellinusVincent/Arithmetic/README.md

 ## Notes

-SafeArgs was challenging as I did not fully understand it At first I didn't use fragments which made it very confusing Did not know if answers should be in 2 decimal places or as an integer but I decided to just use integer at the end Everything else went smoothly
+1. SafeArgs was challenging as I did not fully understand it
+2. At first I didn't use fragments which made it very confusing
+3. I did not know if answers should be in 2 decimal places or as an integer but I decided to just use integer at the end
+4. Everything else went smoothly

 ## License